Wildlander-mod/Support/Docs/FAQ.md

 ---

-## What does the MCM guide mean about template saves?

-There is unfortunately no way to Copy MCM settings over to a new character for every mod.

-The closest thing is creating a "template save" by configuring the bulk of the MCM's. then loading this template save everytime you want to create a new character.
-You will then only need to do the "post-Start" MCM setups (approx the last 2 pages)

-A template save will be the save game you make _before_ clicking on _Begin My Adventure_ in the Ultimate Skyrim MCM menu, you will want to do this so next time you start a new character you won’t have to re-configure everything before the Ultimate Skyrim MCM!

-Disclaimer

-*Certain elements of a game are *baked* into Skyrim the *exact moment* Start New Game is selected.
-These types of elements are; Locations of certain items*

----

 ## My game has no grass or has very little grass

 Ensure the following are set in Content\Profiles\<Profile you play>\: